 The Debug Unit features a two-pin UART that can be used for several debug and trace purposes and offers an ideal medium for in-situ programming solutions and debug monitor communications.
-The Debug Unit two-pin UART can be used standalone for general purpose serial communication.
 Moreover, the association with two peripheral data controller channels permits packet handling for these tasks with processor time reduced to a minimum.